juliabb1/Plant-Monitoring-System/README.md

 ---

-## How Data Moves Through the System

-- **Sensor Input**
-  - Soil moisture and temperature/humidity data are read by the Arduino every 5 seconds.

-- **Data Processing & Decision Logic**
-  - The Arduino evaluates whether watering is needed based on moisture thresholds.
-  - It listens for user input from the external app app or the local website to allow manual watering.

-- **Actuation**
-  - If conditions are met (either automatically or manually), the relay module activates the water pump.

-- **Communication & Visualization**
-  - Sensor readings are sent to external app via WiFi for remote monitoring.
-  - Users can view live data and toggle the water pump remotely via the external app  or local website.

-- **Website Interface**
-  - The website hosted by the **Arduino Uno R4 WiFi** operates independently of the external app, providing an alternative way to monitor and control the system.
-  - It offers real-time sensor data, as well as the ability to manually activate the watering system.
-  - The site is **responsive**, ensuring a good user experience on both mobile and desktop devices.

----

 ## How It Works

 1. **Sensor Readings**:
-   - The soil moisture and temperature/humidity sensors are read by the Arduino every 2 seconds to gather up-to-date environmental data.
+   - The soil moisture and temperature/humidity sensors are read by the ESP32 C3 SuperMini every 2 seconds to gather up-to-date environmental data.

 2. **Automatic Watering**:
-   - If the soil moisture is below the preset threshold, the Arduino activates the **water pump** through the relay module to water the plant.
+   - If the soil moisture is below the preset threshold, the ESP32 C3 SuperMini activates the **water pump** through the relay module to water the plant.

 3. **Manual Watering Control**:
    - Users can activate the water pump manually via the **external app** or the **local website** by pressing the water button.